Remote Betting Intermediary's Licence

 ‘Remote means’ refers to any means by which a person can communicate and transact with a person in another physical location.

-The licensing period is a two year fixed period.
-The current period is from 1 July 2023 to 30 June 2025.
+The current licensing period is from 1 July 2023 to 30 June 2025.
+The new licensing period is a one year fixed period from 1 July 2025 to 30 June 2026.
 Licences will expire at the end of the licensing period regardless of the issue date.

 The cost of renewal is based on annual commission earnings.